FoalTS/foal/docs/guide/4-rest-api-endpoint.md

 ```

 That's it!
 We now have a REST API at the endpoint `/tasks`.
-Open your favorite request tool and test it!
-If you don't have one, you can download and use [Postman](https://www.getpostman.com/).
+Go back to your browser, refresh the page and play with your todo-list!

 ## What did we just do?